How to Apply for Workers’ Compensation in Boston

 - Loss of function

-If the claim seeks temporary total disability, partial disability, or permanent and total disability benefits, then the claim will have to be filed with a medical record or doctor’s report explaining that the injured worker suffered an injury at work and is disabled due to the work accident.
+If the claim seeks temporary total disability, partial disability, or permanent and total disability benefits, then the claim will have to be filed with a medical record or doctor’s report explaining that the injured worker suffered an injury at work, for example from excavation digging and trench accidents and is disabled due to the work accident.
 In addition, the medical record and doctor’s report must address important legal issues such as the diagnosis, mechanism of injury, causation, the extent of disability, recommended treatment plan, and prognosis.

 Necessary Information for Filing